 \section{Introduction}

-The concept of the mass is a key issue in theoretical physics particularly within the context of particle physics.
-For instance, the so-called Higgs mechanism \cite{higgs1964,higgs1966} is the most known approach to generate mass for the particles from a genuine gauge-invariant theory.
-After all, we can highlight the fact that interactions between the constituents of matter are usually expressed in terms of a gauge theory which is supposed to be massless.
+The concept the mass is a key issue in theoretical physics, particularly within the context of particle physics.
+For instance, the Higgs mechanism \cite{higgs1964,higgs1966} is the most known approach to generate mass for the particles from a genuine gauge-invariant theory.
+After all, the interactions between the constituents of matter are usually expressed in terms of gauge theories, which are supposed to be massless.
 With a different viewpoint, the presence of a massive vector field, commonly ascribed to the Proca’s model, possesses many consequences well encountered in the literature \cite{ryder1996,das2008}.
-Among them, since the electromagnetic interactions are described in terms of the symmetry group, namely $U(1)$, all entire Quantum Electrodynamics should be reexamined if the massive modes were taken into account \cite{tu}.
+As a result, since the electromagnetic interactions are described in terms of the symmetry group, namely $U(1)$, the Quantum Electrodynamics should be reexamined whether massive modes were taken into account \cite{tu}.